Categories

 In the flashbacks Wilson is a foulmouthed mercenary who falls in love with the heart-of-gold prostitute that can match him in verbal wit, Vanessa (Morena Baccarin).
 This early going is my favorite part of the film, probably because it’s the most like an R-rated comedy and least like a superhero story.
 Vanessa and Wade get engaged, when the sledgehammer hits: Wade learns that he has cancer.

-It’s tough to overstate how ineffective this cancer revelation is and how much it ruined the film for me, because it signals the Deadpool is not immune from superhero narrative over-exertion.
-It’s a clear pivot towards dramatic stakes when thus far the film had been squarely a romp.
+This cancer revelation is a harbinger of the movie’s fatal flaw: Deadpool is not really a superhero parody.
+It is not immune from superhero narrative over-exertion and tropes.
+It aims for dramatic stakes when, up until the cancer reveal, the film had been squarely a romp.
 Perhaps “romp” alone does not carry a film, but Deadpool does not work when it’s doing normal superhero origin story narrative stuff, regardless the dick and fart jokes the film uses to paper over that fact.

 It gets worse when we meet perhaps the blandest superhero villain of all time, Ajax (Ed Skrein), who is a Chat GPT impersonation of a comic book baddie.
 Ajax gives Wilson a path to surviving his cancer.
 What Ajax doesn’t mention is that Wilson will be horribly scarred.
 On the plus side, he gains Wolverine-esque self-healing powers.
 Wilson, for reasons we can guess but the movie doesn’t articulate very well, refuses to alert Vanessa of his survival, and hunts down Ajax to look for a cure for his disfigurement.
 Somehow, everyone ends up in a junkyard for a big final battle.